juliasilge/course-ML-tidymodels/chapters/chapter1.md

 <exercise id="6" title="Training and testing data">

-Training models based on all of your data at once is typically not the best choice. 🚫 Instead, you can create subsets of your data that you use for different purposes, such as *training* your model and then *testing* your model.
+Training models based on all of your data at once is typically not a good choice. 🚫 Instead, you can create subsets of your data that you use for different purposes, such as *training* your model and then *testing* your model.

 Creating training/testing splits reduces overfitting.
 When you evaluate your model on data that it was not trained on, you get a better estimate of how it will perform on new data.